percona/cloud-tools/doc/get-started.rst

 How PCT Works
 -------------

-Data is collected using :term:`Percona Agent`: a free, open-source, single-binary application.
-You can install *Percona Agent* on any Linux server with one command.
-The agent runs as a background service and connects to |PCT|  through a secure websocket.
+*Percona Agent* collects performance data from a MySQL server, encrypts it, and sends to |PCT| through a secure websocket connection.
-Collected MySQL metrics and other performance data is stored where only you and members of your team can access it.
-You can access the web application to analyse your data at `cloud.percona.com <https://cloud.percona.com>`_ using any browser that supports
+Any members of your team can access the web application to analyse your data at `cloud.percona.com <https://cloud.percona.com>`_ using any browser that supports
 :abbr:`HTTPS (Hypertext Transfer Protocol Secure)`.